 Elder law attorneys are hyper-local.
 They help clients who are over 65 setup estate plans, documents and financial strategies to protect their assets in case they end up in a nursing home.

 Because their clients are older, they tend not to want to drive more than 10-20 miles.
 The way these attorneys generate new clients is by placing advertisements and advertorials in local newspapers that funnel prospects into FREE seminars that they deliver either at their office or at a local hotel.

 In addition to these paid advertisements, they may also use Google Adwords or Facebook Ads that are locally targeted to send people to their website where they can either register for a seminar online or download a free piece of content.

 This strategy generates about 40+ people who attend a seminar with 75% making a free consult appointment onsite and another 50% converting on the first appointment.

-Take This Quiz to Choose A Marketing Strategy
+Take This Quiz to Pick The Right

-I’ll bet you’re wondering if you’ve chosen the right marketing strategy or maybe WHICH of these three marketing strategies are best for you.
+I’ll bet you’re wondering if you’ve chosen the right

 I’ve pulled together a little quiz that you can take to focus you in the right direction.